 - Many publishers also have online copyright permission pages that can be used for this purpose.

 - If the publishers is not the copyright owner, they can probably direct you to the owner.

 - Depending on the work, permission may be required from more than one source.
 For example:

 - If you wish to use a photo from a journal, the publisher may own the copyright for the photo but if the subject of the photo is a well known person, you may also need to obtain permission from the individual in the photo and the photographer.

-The University of Washington, University of Texas, and University of Michigan provide valuable guides - broken down by category - on locating copyright holders and services and agencies that grant permissions.
+The University of Texas, Columbia University, and the University of Michigan provide valuable guides - broken down by category - on locating copyright holders and services and agencies that grant permissions.
 The WATCH Copyright File is another excellent resource.

 Permission to use copyrighted materials should be obtained in writing.
 This can sometimes take months, so you should give yourself time to go through the process.